What perks and benefits should you be offering to your remote employees?

 It’s high time to treat remote workers well with amazing employee benefits.
 These benefits can help you improve employee engagement and, consequently, business revenue.

-40% of people feel the greatest benefit of remote work is the flexible schedule.
+40% of people feel the greatest benefit of remote work is the flexible work schedule.

 69% of employees say having a wider array of benefits would increase loyalty to their employer.